- Specific features of the education system in Switzerland

 Secondary schools in Switzerland today are deservedly considered to be the leaders in the world in terms of the quality and effectiveness of education, and education in high school in Switzerland is highly valued and very prestigious.
 When mentioning Switzerland, the words "reliability", "quality", "efficiency" come to mind.
 So they say about the banking services sector, developed in Switzerland, as in no other country in the world, about clockwork.
 These descriptions are also suitable for studying in a secondary school in Switzerland.
 Here are located one of the most prestigious and ranking private secondary schools with the boarding of not only the countries of the European Union, but the whole world!
 It is here that students from all over the world prefer to receive a high-quality secondary education.
-It is worth noting that schoolchildren from Russia can well enter any educational institution in Switzerland (with proper preparation, of course), because Swiss boarding schools accept for the education of children of absolutely any nationality.
-Of course, in order to get into the desired educational institution, you need to prepare well beforehand, because the students take the entrance examinations and examinations.
+Swiss boarding schools accept for the education of children of absolutely any nationality.
+Of course, in order to get into the desired educational institution, you need to prepare well beforehand, because the students take the entrance examinations.

 Specific features of the education system in Switzerland

 As mentioned earlier, the main specific features of secondary schools in Switzerland are the high quality of education, its popularity among students from around the world, as well as recognition at the international level.
-Despite the fact that Switzerland actively uses the work of teachers from other countries ( Great Britain , the United States , Canada , etc.), the country is known for its own developments and educational programs that have won worldwide recognition: these are the methods of educating and educating the children of Montessori, Pestalozzi and some others.
-As in Great Britain , in Switzerland, the presence of educational traditions, born in the 16th century and formed by our time, is quite strong.
-The main principles of teaching children in Switzerland today are the following:
+Despite the fact that Switzerland actively uses the work of teachers from other countries ( Great Britain, the United State, Canada, etc.), the country is known for its own developments and educational programs that have won worldwide recognition: these are the methods of educating and educating the children of Montessori, Pestalozzi and some others.
+As in Great Britain, in Switzerland, the presence of educational traditions, born in the 16th century and formed by our time, is quite strong.
+The main principles of teaching students in Switzerland today are the following:

-- First, the upbringing and education of children has the primary goal of developing in each student their individualities, the disclosure of talents and abilities, the study and disclosure of the personal potential of children;
+- First, the upbringing and education of students has the primary goal of developing in each student their individualities, the disclosure of talents and abilities, the study and disclosure of the personal potential of students;

-The main stages of education in the Swiss secondary school for children and schoolchildren from Russia
+The main stages of education in the Swiss secondary school for foreign students

-Swiss law provides for compulsory primary and secondary education for children, while secondary education includes an elementary school (in the Russian sense of the word, since primary education in Switzerland corresponds to a kindergarten), and also from three to four years of schooling in a secondary school .
+Swiss law provides for compulsory primary and secondary education for students, while secondary education includes an elementary school, and also from 3 to 4 years of schooling in a secondary school.

-Elementary classes provide for the education of children aged five to six years.
+Elementary classes provide for the education of students aged 5 to 6 years.
 It is important to note that in most cases the Swiss go to the primary class immediately after the kindergarten (primary school in Switzerland), which operates on the basis of the same educational institution.
-By the way, the possibility of entering primary school in Switzerland is also available for foreign children, and no additional tests are required for admission.
-The primary school provides for the compulsory study of a foreign language , and the number of subjects can vary from 20 to more than 30 academic hours a week - all depends on the canton in which the institution is located.
-Another specific feature of the Swiss primary school is the fact that all disciplines are taught by one teacher - this circumstance allows pupils to feel familiar and comfortable throughout the course.
+By the way, the possibility of entering primary school in Switzerland is also available for foreign students, and no additional tests are required for admission.
+The primary school provides for the compulsory study of a foreign language, and the number of subjects can vary from 20 to more than 30 academic hours a week - all depends on the canton in which the institution is located.
+Another specific feature of the Swiss primary school is the fact that all disciplines are taught by one teacher - this circumstance allows students to feel familiar and comfortable throughout the course.

-It is also very important that, since several languages are official in Switzerland at once, training can also take place in any of these languages.
-However, in Switzerland there are also secondary schools functioning according to the standards of the education system of any country in the world ( Great Britain , USA , Canada , Germany , etc.).
+It is also very important that, since several languages are official in Switzerland at once, education can also take place in any of these languages.
+However, in Switzerland there are also secondary schools functioning according to the standards of the education system of any country in the world (Great Britain, USA, Canada, Germany, etc.).
 The fact is that during the formation of education and pedagogy in Switzerland, a large number of teachers from different countries came to the country, who developed their educational methods here.
-In addition, in Switzerland there are also cantons, in which they speak mainly Italian , French or German .
+In addition, in Switzerland there are also cantons, in which they speak mainly Italian, French or German.

 Education in secondary school in Switzerland for secondary vocational education